 The challenges of meeting the educational and health needs of less fortunate Sri Lankan children and others are enormous, but we intend to give them the best possible support by employing our five-star MECHA approach, which includes:

 Our work addresses these five key factors, which are all interlinked, at all levels.
 In a complex world combining these factors is vital for improving the quality of our services.

-We hold musical and cultural events in the UK several times a year to promote, preserve, and maintain our culture and its values for the benefit of our community and to support less fortunate children and other people and underfunded hospitals in Sri Lanka.
+We hold cultural events in the UK several times a year to promote, preserve, and maintain our culture and its values etc. This benefits our community to support less fortunate children and other health related projects in Sri Lanka.

 A FEW SAMPLES OF WHAT WE HAVE DONE IN THE PAST:

 - Computer Room at Gowri Ambal School in Thiruketheswaram